[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 Five Lessons I’ve Learned About Reclaiming Pleasure After Sexual Assault

-Pleasure can be far from simple for all kinds of reasons.
-After sexual assault, finding joy in your sexuality again and reclaiming pleasure can feel almost impossible.
+Pleasure can be far from simple for all kinds of reasons, and after sexual assault or other kinds of sexual trauma, finding joy in intimacy and in your sexuality again can feel like an insurmountable task.

-The first, last, and most important thing I want you to take away from this post is this: your journey is your own and wherever you are now is okay.
+The first and most important thing I want you to take away from this post is this: your journey is your own and wherever you are now is okay.
 There is no correct way to recover from sexual trauma and there is no set path.
 Everyone’s experience is different and numerous factors impact healing.

-To that end, this is not a how-to guide.
+This is not a how-to guide.
 It’s just a set of lessons I’ve learned that have helped me in my ongoing journey towards healing.
 Maybe they’ll help you too.
 Or maybe you’ll find something completely different that works for you!
 Either way is wonderful.

-Reclaiming Pleasure is Not a Linear Journey
+Pleasure and Intimacy After Sexual Trauma is Not a Linear Journey

-It’s not a straight line.
+Recovery is not a straight line.
 You won’t just get better and better each day until suddenly you wake up and find that you’re fully healed.
 At least, I don’t know any survivors whose experience has been this way.

 You’ll have good days and bad days.
 Sometimes you might feel like you take two steps forward and one back.
 All of this is normal.
-Pleasure after sexual assault is complicated, multi-faceted, and messy.
-You don’t need to berate yourself because it’s harder today than it was yesterday.
+Intimacy after sexual trauma is complicated, multi-faceted, and messy.
+You don’t need to berate yourself if it’s harder today than it was yesterday.

 Be where you are today.
 Wherever that is, it’s okay.